Frequently Asked Questions

 About mid-way through the summer residency, students rank their top three faculty mentor choices from their genre.
 The Program Director and Core Faculty make the final assignments about four days before the end of the Residency at which point students and their newly assigned faculty mentors meet to cooperatively develop a semester study plan.
 This plan outlines their submission deadlines, reading assignments, specific semester goals, expectations, and methods of communication.
 This faculty mentor will then guide the student through the following fall and spring semesters.

-How much does UAA's MFA program cost?
+How much does the MFA Program cost?

 Where can I learn more about financial assistance?